 Prior to joining EPMA, Victoria Ramirez served as the Director of the Bullock Texas State History Museum in Austin, Texas and as the Education Director of the Museum of Fine Arts, Houston.
 Her work has been recognized by the American Alliance for Museums, the Texas Association of Museums, the National Art Education Association and the American Association for State and Local History.
 She has authored several publications, including Seeing Texas History: The Bob Bullock Texas State History Museum and holds degrees in education and art history.

-Before taking the lead on curatorial efforts for EPMA, Patrick Shaw Cable served at the Art Gallery of Hamilton in Ontario, Canada and the Cleveland Museum of Art.
-Prior experience includes the Minneapolis Institute of Art, the Musée Franco-American du Château de Blérancourt, and the Baltimore Museum of Art.
+Before taking the lead on curatorial efforts for EPMA, Patrick Shaw Cable served as Chief Curator at the Art Gallery of Hamilton in Ontario, Canada, and before this worked as curator at the Cleveland Museum of Art.
+Prior curatorial experience includes the Minneapolis Institute of Art, the Musée Franco-American du Château de Blérancourt, and the Baltimore Museum of Art.

 Dr. Cable received his Ph.D. in art history from Case Western Reserve University, where he concentrated on European art of the nineteenth century and early twentieth century.
 He has published on artists such Delacroix, Gérôme, van Gogh, and Matisse, and his exhibition catalogs include Renoir to Remington: Impressionism to the American West, Modern American Painting 1907–1936: The Maria and Barry King Collection, and Europe’s Exoticized East: Orientalist Art of the 19th Century.